MaKcm14/price-service/README.md

   this parameter is a **required** query parameter that **must be set**.
 It formates according to the common URL-encoding.

+  It's recommended to set this parameter as exact as possible because the response's accuracy will depend on it.

   <hr>

 - `markets` : `necessary_parameter`